OpenTechSchool/python-data-intro/core/recap.md

 This code prints 11 - the sum of the numbers 1, 3 and 7.

-### Bonus Detail
+### Bonus Challenge

-Python actually has a built-in function called `sum` that sums a sequence of values automatically, you don't need the `for` loop.
+If you don't want to use a `for` loop for some reason, Python actually has a built-in function called `sum` that lets you bypass it completely.
 You can get the same result with this:

     print(sum([1,3,7]))